zenaton/rfcs/node-syntax-v2.md

 Notes:

-- with above syntax, the return value is always `null`.
+- using the above syntax, the return value is always `null`.
 - `duration`: a duration in seconds (We can use `Duration` helper)
 - `datetime`: a timestamp (We can use `DateTime` helper)